 How do you start a new club sport?

 The first step is to apply for recognition for your proposed organization through the Office of Student Engagement.
 The Student Engagement staff will review your recognition application with you to determine if your proposed organization is either a special interest organization or truly a Club Sport.
-Criteria to become a Club Sport include the team belonging to a local, regional, or national league and having a coach.
+Criteria to become a Club Sport include the team belonging to a local, regional, or national league and having a coach (e.g., the club sport must be in competition).
 Club Sports must also complete all risk management and travel paperwork when required by the Office of Student Engagement.